sguzman/lstr/README.md

 ## Inspiration

-The philosophy and functionality of `lstr` are heavily inspired by the excellent C-based `tree` project from [Old-Man-Programmer](https://github.com/Old-Man-Programmer/tree).
+The philosophy and functionality of `lstr` are heavily inspired by the excellent C-based [tree](https://github.com/Old-Man-Programmer/tree) project.
 This project is an attempt to recreate that classic utility in modern, safe Rust.
 (It's also an excuse to learn rust!)